HolubievIllya/Data-Visualization-with-Python-and-Matplotlib/Module-1/Answers.md

 #### Q17.
 TRUE OR FALSE: The clear statement is used to clean out the chart.
 - [x] True
 - [ ] False

+#### Q18.
+What value do you set for the projection parameter when you want to create a 3D scatter plot?
+Choose one correct answer.
+- [ ] 3
+- [ ] 3 Dimen
+- [x] 3D
+- [ ] 2-3D

+#### Q19.
+TRUE OR FALSE: Scatter plots are used to identify multiple groups of data in most cases.
+- [x] True
+- [ ] False

+#### Q20.
+How many pieces of data do you have to feed into a 3-dimensional bar chart?
+Type your answer, in numeric form, into the space provided.
+- [x] 6